-Picture 3.
-Student Requirements Illustration and a CommonKADS technique
+Picture 3: Student Requirements

 These 3 pictures above have shown a CommonKADS technique leverages to capture appropriate knowledge from the ECTS, Europe and University Lumiere Lyon 2, France.
 The CommonKADS analysis was illustrated step by step from "Design" Pattern to a "comparison of ECTS/ACTS", and "Students Requirements".
 Finally, the Model of ACTS-CMU Credit Transfer System was designed.